Academics: S.J.D. Candidates begins here:

 Requests for reimbursement must be submitted at least four weeks in advance of the intended travel.
 Reimbursement is made after the fact upon presentation of actual receipts and completion of forms required by Harvard University.
 Please note that requests will be considered on a case-by-case basis and that a request does not guarantee reimbursement of travel expenses for conference attendance or for outside examiners.

-D. OFFICE SPACE
+D. DEDICATED WORK SPACE